nickagesa/Symmetric_Encryption/Asymmetric-Encryption (PKI)/README.md

 # ASymmetric Encryption🔐

 Asymmetric encryption, also known as public-key cryptography, uses a pair of keys: a public key to encrypt data and a private key to decrypt it.
 In learning scenarios, it helps demonstrate how two parties can securely exchange messages by sharing their public keys while keeping their private keys secret.
 Each sender encrypts messages using the recipient’s public key, ensuring that only the recipient can decrypt them.

+Simple Example:
+Let’s say it’s you and Alice.
+- You give Alice your public key — so she can encrypt messages to you.
+- Alice gives you her public key — so you can encrypt messages to her.
+✅ This way, both sides can securely send encrypted messages to each other.

 In real-world applications, asymmetric encryption is widely used in securing web traffic (like HTTPS), email encryption, and digital signatures, providing both confidentiality and authenticity in communication over untrusted networks.

 ## Results
 <img src="https://github.com/user-attachments/assets/28069cc8-fbcb-4838-b619-142eabe69a2d" width="400" height="150"/>